 However, the ways in which you can ‘be in the media’ have changed dramatically in recent years.
 As Top Rank Online Marketing CEO Lee Odden reminds us, there’s been a steady decline in the readership of traditional media outlets, which has been balanced out by the explosion of indie publications, social outlets, mobile technologies, and a huge movement towards brand publishing.

 Today, it’s almost impossible to not take a blended approach to your PR in order to evolve your strategy.
 Here’s where to start:

 Your brand story is part of, and can be enhanced through, every piece of content you create.
 It provides a unified, consistent voice across multiple digital platforms and improves your credibility.
-In fact, 61% of consumers feel more positive about (and are more likely to buy from) a company that provides custom content.
 That’s why so many influential brands (think Red Bull) have become publishing powerhouses – creating everything from social content, blogs, e-books, infographics, events, and videos.
 They’re bringing the news to their customers.

 They are now considered the de facto resource for on-demand startup advice and have been acquired by a huge startup platform called Startups.co.
 The lesson?
 It pays to have valuable, educational content as part of your PR strategy.

 Last year, Onboardly teamed up with Column Five to create an eBook and an accompanying infographic.
 As a result, many niche marketing publications published our content.An excellent way to build credibility is to contribute content on industry topics for media outlets or companies.
 This might come in the form of a guest post or an opinion piece on another company’s blog, or a partnership webinar or podcast.
 Sharing your expertise on non-branded outlets allows you to get third party endorsements, build connections with thought leaders in your industry, and engage with your audience in new and exciting ways.